nus-cs2103/website-base/schedule/week2/admin-tee3201-fragment.md

 #### {{ thumb(2) }} Submit quiz

-* After learning the [SE topics](topics.md) allocated for this week, submit the quiz on LumiNUS.
+* After learning the [SE topics](topics.md) allocated for this week, submit the quiz on Canvas.

 #### {{ thumb(3) }} Submit weekly project increments